mariaarnesson/restaurant_booking_system/README.md

 - USER STORY: Check reservations #19
     - As a **Site User** I can **select my bookings option** to check **my bookings history.**

+# Features
+## Existing Features
+- Navigation bar
+    - The navigation bar is easy to read and looks pleasent.
+The full responsive navigation bar includes links the Logo, Home page, Online booking, Our Menu and it is possible to log in and check the booking's history.
+The navigation bar is identical in each page to allow for easy navigation.
+    The navigation bar is responsive on the iPod screen, the sites in the navigation bar on smallare screen are covered to the 'burger' style.